samhains/samhains.github.io/blog/_posts/taa/2018-01-31-high-school-curriculum-draft.md

 MOOC's - Massive Open Online courses. informal learning ocmmunities., democratic, self-governed, premised on self-determined needs and outcomes.

-Learn by working together, sharing experience and understanding.

 A platform for local internets.
 Building de-centralized internets.

 Learning is contextual: it is both practical and creative, reflective and socially accouuntable.